OfficeDev/office-scripts-docs/docs/overview/code-editor-environment.md

 ---
-title: 'Office Scripts Code Editor environment'
+title: Office Scripts Code Editor environment
-description: 'The prerequisites and environment information for Office Scripts in Excel on the web.' ms.date: 05/27/2021 ms.localizationpriority: medium
+description: The prerequisites and environment information for Office Scripts in Excel on the web. ms.date: 05/27/2021 ms.localizationpriority: medium
 ---